alexelash/personal-website/_projects/azavea.md

     layout: 'text-visual'
     title: 'Branding guide and toolkit'
     desc: |
-      When I started, the company had a simple guide for use of its core brand identity.
-However, the existing guide only covered logo usage guidelines.
-It had the additional issue of being hidden away in a PDF in the company’s shared drive.
+      When I started, the company had a simple guide detailing use of its logo.
+However, it only covered logo usage guidelines and was in a PDF in the company’s shared drive.

       I took on the mantle of creating a [digital branding guide and digital toolkit](https://branding.azavea.com/) in order to establish and maintain shareable brand assets and visuals.
-I chose to create a digital version rather than update the PDF so that I could expand the existing guidelines, allow the guide to be more easily accessible/shareable to people in and outside of the company, and more easily collaborate cross-functionally on updates.
+I created a digital version rather than update the PDF so that I could expand the existing guidelines, allow the guide to be more easily accessible/shareable to people in and outside of the company, and more easily collaborate cross-functionally on updates.
     visual:
       type: 'image'
       image: 'azavea/azavea_brand_03.jpg'